bioCKO/Exo70/README.md

 |SSF53098         |SUPERFAMILY    |Ribonuclease H-like domain                         |         1       |           1          |         112.0       |   RiboH    |
 |SSF52540         |SUPERFAMILY    |P-loop containing nucleoside triphosphate hydrolase|         1       |           1          |         219.0       |      NB    |

-The association of NB and LRR domains is due to the integration of several Exo70 from grasses into NB-LRR genes.
+The association of NB and LRR domains is due to the integration of several Exo70 from grasses into NB and NB-LRR genes.

 **Table 3.** Domain architecture of genes containing a nucleotide binding (NB) domain.